enemonsieur/offis_repo/PROJECTS/VIsual NP/Visual Neurop.md

 ## Retinal prostheses using electrical stimulation

 A large group of retinal prostheses elicit vision in blind patients by using electrical current pulses to depolarize and activate neurons in the retinal network.
 Retinal implants using electrical stimulation are classified according to the location of their stimulating electrodes in the eye.
 The prosthesis electrodes can be placed at the inner retinal surface or inner limiting membrane (ILM) (epiretinal), or in the subretinal space (subretinal), or in the sclera behind the choroidal vasculature (termed “suprachoroidal or episcleral”), or on/in the optic nerve (optic nerve) ([Figure 3](https://www.ncbi.nlm.nih.gov/books/NBK493746/figure/RetinalProthesis.F3/?report=objectonly)).
 Each implant electrode location has different advantages and disadvantages for stimulating the retinal circuitry ([Figure 4](https://www.ncbi.nlm.nih.gov/books/NBK493746/figure/RetinalProthesis.F4/?report=objectonly)).

+### Fine Tuning the RP
+The devices stimulate not only the right nerve cells, but a number of the neighbouring cells as well. #retinalcochlea